 If you want to read more about color palettes in Linearity Curve visit our User Guide section.

-We hope that we could inspire you to create your own artwork with the bold color palettes of the LGBTQ+ community pride flags.
+We hope that we could inspire you to create your own artwork with the bold color palettes of the LGBTQIA+ community pride flags.
 Just download the latest version of Linearity Curve to get started and share your artwork with us on our social media or community art gallery!

-We will continue to shower you in June with Blog articles, and social media content with bright colors to celebrate pride month together, so stay tuned!
+We will continue to shower you in June with blog articles, and social media content with bright colors to celebrate pride month together, so stay tuned!

 It´s a human birthright to love and be whomever you want!
 Happy Pride Month to everyone!
 Let’s celebrate!